jobinkv/Ongoing/README.md

 *A network structure with a spatial pyramid pooling layer (SPP).
-Here 512 for VGG and 2048 or resnet is the filter number of the last convolutional layer.* [reference](https://arxiv.org/pdf/1406.4729.pdf)
+Here 512 for VGG and 2048 or resnet is the filter number of the last convolutional layer.* [Kaiming He 2015](https://arxiv.org/pdf/1406.4729.pdf)
 ___
 #### PPM
 ![SPP](pic2.png)

-*A pyramid parsing module (PPM) is applied to harvest different sub-region representations, followed by upsampling and concatenation layers to form the final feature representation, which carries both local and global context information* [reference](https://arxiv.org/pdf/1612.01105.pdf)
+*A pyramid parsing module (PPM) is applied to harvest different sub-region representations, followed by upsampling and concatenation layers to form the final feature representation, which carries both local and global context information* [Hengshuang Zhao 2017](https://arxiv.org/pdf/1612.01105.pdf)

 ___